Mines and Minerals

 - mining facilities permit - to permit a specified piece of land to be used in accordance with an acquired ancillary right to facilitate the working of mines and minerals.

-Mineral operators/developers needing to extract minerals will need to complete and submit to the Department for Enterprise the 'Application form to search for or work minerals in the Isle of Man' - see downloadable documents.
+Mineral operators/developers needing to extract minerals will need to complete and submit to the Department of Environment, Food and Agriculture the 'Application form to search for or work minerals in the Isle of Man

 Quarry operators/developers are expected to have, or have applied for, planning permission for land which is the subject of a minerals extraction application or an application for development which involves ancillary mineral extraction.
-If you would like advice on making an application or regarding the process of an application, please contact the Department for Enterprise.
+If you would like advice on making an application or regarding the process of an application, please contact the Department of Environment, Food and Agriculture.

-Overall, the Department for Enterprise has a duty to ensure that finite mineral resources are exploited as necessary and in a sustainable and controlled manner.
+Overall, the Department of Environment, Food and Agriculture has a duty to ensure that finite mineral resources are exploited as necessary and in a sustainable and controlled manner.